Bringing brighter days and better treatments to children with cancer

 We are emboldened by the words of Faris D. Virani

-Our work is focused in three key areas: childhood cancer research, creative arts programs at children’s cancer centers, and public engagement and awareness around childhood cancer.
+Our work is focused in three key areas: research in rare childhood cancers, creative arts programs at children’s cancer centers, and public engagement and awareness around childhood cancer.
 Faris’ own words define each of these areas.

 “Mommy, cancer is not hard.”

 Childhood Cancer Research

 If a child can say that, then the cure for cancer can’t be hard.
 It requires conviction.
 It requires a community rallying around it.
 And it requires deep, transformative investment.